RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 This command is used to set the transparent transmission mode.
 This only works in LoRaWAN mode.

 :::tip 📝 NOTE:
 In data transparent transmission mode, all your input to the UART port will be transmitted to the network server.
 Standard AT commands will not work.
-To get out of data transparent transmission mode, you need to input `+++` command without any termination (e.g. CR or LF).
+To get out of data transparent transmission mode, you need to input the `+++` command without any termination (e.g. CR or LF).
 :::

 | Command | Input Parameter | Return Value                                    | Return Code |